What is Crowdfunding? Every Question You Have — Answered!

 Keep reading to get answers to these common questions and tips on how you can start your own crowdfunding campaign.
 Let’s get started!

-Crowdfunding is a fundraising method that can be used by nonprofits and individuals alike.
-Crowdfunding has been used to raise money for:
+As we mentioned earlier, crowdfunding is a fundraising method that can be used by nonprofits and individuals alike.
+Because of its ease-of-use and versatility, it’s a popular (and effective!) way to fundraiser online.

 - Entrepreneurial and creative projects.

 - Medical expenses.

 - Walkathons and marathons.